0x00wolf/hkrsAI/README.md

 ---
 ### First Runtime

-The first time you run HkrAI it will generate JSON config file in the parent directory.
+The first time you run hkrAI it will generate JSON config file in the parent directory.
 The config file tracks log numbers, and stores the user's API key for communicating with ChatGPT.
-By default, HkrAI will check for a key and prompt you to insert one if none is present.
+By default, hkrAI will check for a key and prompt you to insert one if none is present.
 The program also verifies the validity of keys at boot up, or anyitme you initate a new chat session.

 Logfiles will be saved in the logs folder in the parent directory.
 This will also be generated on the first runtime.